chttrjeankr/Shuffled-Shift-Cipher/README.md

 - [x] implementing caeser key shuffle to prevent brute force break in

 **DISCLAIMER**
-> The existence of Heisenbugs is uncertain.
+> The existence of Heisenbugs is uncertain, but not at all obvious.